sage-code/maj/basic.md

 vale ala = goodbye everybody (Latin adio)

 **composite form**
-vida so  = see you soon
+vida vi  = see you soon
+vida va  = see you sometime
-vida go  = see you around
+vida ga  = see you around
 vida ne  = see you never

 ## Verbs